zeus97/ecommerce-concept/README.md

 # E-commerce Page

-An e-commerce page created with React, Redux and Bootstrap using the fake store API.
+An e-commerce page created with React, Redux and Bootstrap using the fake store API (https://fakestoreapi.com/).

 ## Technologies Used